Radoslaw-Wolnik/Better-Bookmarks/PublishingAddOn.md

    - Increment the version number in your `manifest.json`
    - Re-run tests and build
    - Submit the new version for review on the Add-ons Developer Hub

-Remember, this is an iterative process.
-You'll likely go through several rounds of testing, bug fixing, and improvements before and after your initial submission.
-Good luck with your Enhanced Bookmarks Manager add-on!